 - Coriander seeds.
 Coriander seeds are available in most Asian markets.
 Ground coriander powder works fine too.

 - Salt.
-I recommend using kosher or Himalayan fine grain salt.
-Using the salt is essential if you make the curry paste in a mortar and pestle.
+I recommend using kosher or Himalayan fine-grain salt.
+Salt is essential to make the curry paste in a mortar and pestle.
 It helps break down the oil of the peppers and makes it easier to crush them into a fine paste.

 WET/FRESH HERBS